Can metoprolol cause orthostatic hypotension

 When taking metoprolol, especially when starting the medication or adjusting the dosage, it’s important to be aware of the potential for orthostatic hypotension.
 Patients should be cautious when changing positions, such as standing up quickly, to minimize the risk of experiencing dizziness or fainting.

-See also Metoprolol tartrate tablets 25 mg
+See also Metoprolol health canada

 If you notice symptoms of orthostatic hypotension while taking metoprolol, such as feeling lightheaded or faint, it’s important to inform your healthcare provider.
 They may adjust your medication dosage or provide recommendations for managing the condition.